annaS000/research-paper-search-engine/README.md

 ### **Lesson 3: Integrating the CORE API**
 - **Goals**:
   - Learn how to fetch data from the CORE API.
-  - Use React’s `useEffect` hook to make API calls.
   - Display real search results dynamically based on user input.

 - **Steps**:
   1. Register for a free API key from the CORE API.
-  2. Make API requests using `fetch` or Axios.
+  2. Make API requests using `fetch`.
-  3. Parse and display the search results in a styled list or grid.
+  3. Parse and display the search results in a styled list.

 ---